 In recent months I have handled an increasing number of risk management inquiries for real estate agents and brokers on the issue of when does a real estate agent’s duties cease to the client.
-This question typically arises after close of escrow when new “issues” arise, such as newly discovered water intrusion or pest infestation problems that were not disclosed by the seller in the required TDS or mentioned in third-party expert reports prior to escrow’s close.
+This question typically arises after closing when new “issues” arise, such as newly discovered water intrusion or pest infestation problems that were not disclosed by the seller in the required TDS or mentioned in third-party expert reports prior to close.

 Should a California real estate licensee ever find himself or herself in a situation where a client is not happy with the property’s purchase post close of escrow or cancellation of escrow, it is recommended that the licensee do the following: